teras/lalein/README.md

 #### Properties example

 Properties do not have internal structure, they are `key/value` based so special handling is needed when using this backend format.
-On the plus side, no extermal lirbaries are required and the size of `lalein` is at minimum.
+On the plus side, no external libraries are required and the size of `lalein` is at minimum.
 If there are no size concerns, it is advised to use a more user-readable format instead.

-An example of the same dataset as Properties, is [here](props/src/test/resources/Localizable.properties):
+An example of the same dataset as Properties, is [here](properties/src/test/resources/Localizable.properties):

 ```properties
 peaches=I have peaches.